stark1tty/awesome-PhD/README.md

 - [THE GOOD RESEARCH HANDBOOK](https://goodresearch.dev/index.html): Organize your code so that it is easy to understand and works reliably.

 #### Scraping
+- [APIFY](https://apify.com/): Build, deploy, and monitor web scraping and browser automation tools.
 - [POLITE](https://ivelasq.rbind.io/blog/politely-scraping/index.html): R package for scraping Wikipedia tables.
+- [SENSIBLE](https://www.sensible.so/): Describe the data you want extracted from any document – structured or unstructured.
 - [WEB PLOT DIGITIZER](https://automeris.io/WebPlotDigitizer/): Helps you to reverse engineer data from visualizations by extracting the underlying numerical values.

 ### Events